NeroReflex/Gishiki/README.md

 but let you free of doing things the way you want.

+## Heroku Compatibility
+Gishiki aims for total Heroku compatibility because you can deploy you fantastic website or app in a few seconds forgetting about maintaining the server!

 ## RESTful services
 Thanks to the really fast router you can deploy a RESTful service in a minute or two...